SOBotics/AdvancedFlagging/README.md

     npm run build

-The distributable file is found under /dist/AdvancedFlagging.user.js and can be pasted directly into tamper monkey.
+The distributable file is found under `/dist/AdvancedFlagging.user.js` or `/dist/AdvancedFlagging.min.user.js` and can be pasted directly into tamper monkey.